vercel-labs/mcp-for-next.js/README.md

 # Example Next.js MCP Server

-**Uses `@vercel/mcp-adapter`**
+**Uses `mcp-handler`**

 ## Usage

-This sample app uses the [Vercel MCP Adapter](https://www.npmjs.com/package/@vercel/mcp-adapter) that allows you to drop in an MCP server on a group of routes in any Next.js project.
+This sample app uses the [Vercel MCP Adapter](https://www.npmjs.com/package/mcp-handler) that allows you to drop in an MCP server on a group of routes in any Next.js project.

 Update `app/[transport]/route.ts` with your tools, prompts, and resources following the [MCP TypeScript SDK documentation](https://github.com/modelcontextprotocol/typescript-sdk/tree/main?tab=readme-ov-file#server).